 'In 2000 he passed the graduate analysis paper in Schenkerian theory, which I teach, with an A+ doing superlative and musicianly work.
 In my twenty years of teaching this course such a high grade has virtually never been awarded.' - Dr Fiona McAlpine MA (Vic)., D.III cycle (Paris).

 In 2001 John was the first guitarist ever to complete a Masters Degree with first class honours in performance at Auckland University.

 Since completing his studies John has made numerous performances around Auckland, and appeared as guest soloist with the Auckland Youth Orchestra's 2001 performance of Vivaldi's Lute Concerto in D major at the Viaduct Harbour.
 His composition for guitar orchestra 'Rush Hour' was performed at the New Zealand International Guitar Festival in 2005, where it was recorded for Concert FM.

 John has played in masterclasses for many internationally renowned guitarists, including Jason Vieaux, Johannes Monno, Marco Schmidt, John Mills, Stefan Rak, and Omar Cyrulnik.

-John has been a professional guitar teacher since 2001 and has taught at several Auckland secondary schools as well as privately.
+John has been a professional guitar teacher since 2001 and has taught at several Auckland secondary schools as well as privately, in which time 100% of his students have passed their guitar exams.
 In 2012 John returned to Auckland University to complete a Graduate Diploma in Teaching (Secondary) in music education, which he passed with straight A's in all subjects.